iamweswilson/personal-blog/content/articles/large-media.md

 ```

 **Step 4:**
-Not that things are tracking correctly, I committed the changes and let Netlify deploy.
+Now that things are tracking correctly, I committed the changes and let Netlify deploy.
 Then the next error.

 **Step 5:**
-Tell Netlify that I want to use Git LFS.
+~~Tell Netlify that I want to use Git LFS.
 The deploy failed quickly, throwing an error of `error: external filter ‘git-lfs filter-process’ failed`.
 Some googling led me to [Netlify’s community forums](https://community.netlify.com/t/builds-fail-after-new-commit-to-git-lfs/1362/7).
 This was an easy fix… log into Netlify, go to /Settings > Build & deploy > Environment > Environment variables/ and /Edit Variables/.
-Then set `GIT_LFS_ENABLED` to `true`.
+Then set `GIT_LFS_ENABLED` to `true`.~~

 **Step 5a:**
 I realized later that I forgot to install Netlify LM plugin, which counters step 5 down the road.
 Sorry for the confusion, thanks for going along for the ride with me.